 - Transfer money to another Aadhaar-linked account.

-This system makes it much easier for you to manage your money, especially if you live in rural or remote areas where bank branches may be far away.
+This system makes it much easier for you to manage your money, particularly if you live in rural or remote areas where bank branches may be far away.
+It supports the government’s drive for financial inclusion, as noted by the Ministry of Finance (2026).

 Common Issues You Might Face with AePS

-Even though AePS is designed to be simple, you might occasionally encounter problems.
-Knowing what these common issues are can help you understand why a transaction might not work.
+Even though AePS is designed for simplicity, you might occasionally encounter problems during a transaction.
+Knowing what these common issues are can help you understand why something might not work.
+Identifying the problem is the first step towards a solution.

-Sometimes, you might try to complete a transaction, but it simply fails without a clear reason.
-This can be frustrating and might happen due to various factors, such as a temporary glitch in the system, incorrect details, or a problem with the bank’s server.
+You might attempt to complete a transaction, but it simply fails without giving a clear error message.
+This can be frustrating and might happen due to various factors.
+These include temporary system glitches, incorrect details, or a problem with the bank’s server.

 Fingerprint Scan Problems

-AePS relies on your fingerprint for security.
-If the fingerprint scanner does not recognise your print, the transaction will not go through.
-This can happen if your finger is wet, dirty, too dry, or if there is a cut or wear on your finger.
-The scanner itself might also be dirty or faulty.
+AePS relies on your fingerprint for security and authentication.
+If the fingerprint scanner does not recognise your print, the transaction will not go through, which is a common point of failure.
+This can happen for several reasons.

-For AePS to work, your Aadhaar number must be properly linked to your bank account.
-If your Aadhaar is not connected to the specific Jan Dhan account you are trying to use, any AePS transaction will fail, as the system cannot identify your account.
+For AePS to function, your Aadhaar number must be properly linked to your bank account.
+If your Aadhaar is not connected to the specific Jan Dhan account you are trying to use, any AePS transaction will fail.
+The system cannot identify your account without this crucial link.

-A simple mistake like typing an incorrect Aadhaar number can stop your transaction.
+A simple mistake like typing an incorrect Aadhaar number can immediately stop your transaction.
 Even a single wrong digit will cause the system to fail to find your account or link it to the transaction you are trying to make.
+Accuracy is paramount for AePS.

-AePS transactions happen in real-time and need a good internet connection to communicate with the bank’s servers.
+AePS transactions happen in real-time and require a stable internet connection to communicate with bank servers.
 If the banking agent’s device has a weak or unstable internet or mobile network connection, your transaction might be slow, time out, or fail completely.
+Connectivity is a critical factor for successful transactions.

-This is a serious issue where your bank account shows that money has been debited (taken out), but you have not received the cash from the agent, or the money was not credited to the intended recipient’s account.
-This can cause worry and immediate concern.
+This is a serious issue where your bank account shows that money has been debited, but you have not received the cash from the agent.
+Alternatively, the money might not have been credited to the intended recipient’s account.
+This can cause significant worry and requires immediate attention.

-Do not worry if you face any of these issues.
-Most AePS problems have simple solutions.
-Here are practical steps you can take to resolve them.
+Do not worry if you face any of these issues; most AePS problems have straightforward solutions.
+Here are practical steps you can take to resolve them and get your transactions working again.
+Following these guidelines will help you navigate common hurdles effectively.

 What to Do When Your Transaction Fails

-If your transaction fails, first, try again after a few minutes.
-Carefully re-enter your details.
-If it still fails, ask the agent if they are experiencing any system issues.
+If your transaction fails, first, try again after a few minutes, carefully re-entering your details.
+If it still fails, ask the agent if they are experiencing any system issues or if their device is connected.
 You might also try visiting a different AePS agent or micro-ATM if one is available nearby.

 Tips for Better Fingerprint Scans

-- If one finger does not work, try another finger that is also registered with your Aadhaar.
+If one finger does not work, try another finger that is also registered with your Aadhaar.
+For example, a nurse in Nagpur found that using their left index finger worked better than their right thumb for AePS scans.

 How to Link Your Aadhaar to Your Bank Account

-If your Aadhaar is not linked, you must visit your bank branch.
+If your Aadhaar is not linked, you must visit your bank branch to initiate the process.
 You will need to fill out an Aadhaar linking form and provide a copy of your Aadhaar card.
-The bank will then process your request, and it may take a few days for the linking to be completed.
-You can usually check the linking status online or by contacting your bank.
+The bank will then process your request, which may take a few days for completion.

 Checking Your Aadhaar Number Carefully

 Always double-check the Aadhaar number you provide to the agent before confirming the transaction.
-It is a good practice to read the number aloud as you enter it or have the agent read it back to you to catch any errors.
+It is a good practice to read the number aloud as you enter it, or have the agent read it back to you, to catch any errors.
+This simple verification step can prevent many transaction failures.

 Dealing with Network Problems